“The Annapurna Base Camp (ABC) trek is the tranquil and best scenic base camp trek in Himalayan world.”

 Day5.
 Trek from Himalaya to ABC (4,120m) (6hrs)

 Today the trail climbs up to the Hinko Cave, Deurali and then Machhapuchhare Base Camp (which isn’t really a base camp since climbing the mountain is not permitted).
 Since this trek is totally surrounded by mountains and known as the Annapurna Sanctuary trek.
-Two hours trek from Machhapuchhare Base Camp takes you to the Annapurna Base Camp (ABC) at elevation of 4,120m.
-There you will have unobstructed 360 degree views of mountain, which is very spectacular and Pleasant.
+Two hours trek from Machhapuchhare Base Camp takes you to the Annapurna Base Camp (ABC) at an elevation of 4,120m.
+There you will have unobstructed 360-degree views of the mountain, which is very spectacular and Pleasant.
 This is the last point of the ABC or Annapurna Sanctuary Trek.

 Overnight at a guesthouse.